Operation Hurricane: Preparations

 The British assembled a small fleet for Operation Hurricane that included the escort carrier HMS Campania, which served as the flagship, and the LSTs Narvik, Zeebrugge and Tracker, under the command of Rear Admiral A. D. Torlesse.
 Leonard Tyte from the AERE was appointed the technical director.
 Campania had five aircraft embarked, three Westland WS-51 Dragonfly helicopters and two Supermarine Sea Otter amphibians.
 Between them, the LSTs carried five LCMs and twelve LCAs.
 The bomb, less its radioactive components, was assembled at Foulness, and then taken to the River-class frigate HMS Plym on 5 June 1952 for transport to Australia.
-It took Campania and Plym eight weeks to make the voyage, as they sailed around the Cape of Good Hope instead of traversing the Suez Canal, because there was unrest in Egypt at the time.
+It took Campania and Plym eight weeks to make the voyage, as they sailed around the Cape of Good Hope instead of traversing the Suez Canal to avoid the ongoing unrest in Egypt.

 The Montebello Islands were reached on 8 August.
 Plym was anchored in 12 m of water, 350 m off Trimouille Island.
 The radioactive components, the plutonium core and polonium-beryllium neutron initiator, went by air, flying from RAF Lyneham to Singapore in Handley Page Hastings aircraft via Cyprus, Sharjah and Ceylon.
 From Singapore they made the final leg of their journey in a Short Sunderland flying boat.
 The British bomb design was similar to that of the American Fat Man, but for reasons of safety and efficiency the British design incorporated a levitated pit, in which there was an air gap between the uranium tamper and the plutonium core.
 This gave the explosion time to build up momentum, similar in principle to a hammer hitting a nail, enabling less plutonium to be used.

 The British fleet was joined by eleven RAN ships, including the aircraft carrier HMAS Sydney with 805 and 817 Squadrons embarked, and its four escorts, the destroyer HMAS Tobruk, and frigates Shoalhaven, Macquarie and Murchison.
 The Defence (Special Undertakings) Act (1952) was passed through the Parliament of Australia between 4 and 6 June 1952, and received assent on 10 June.
 Under this act, the area within a 45 mi radius of Flag Island was declared a prohibited area for safety and security reasons.
 That some of this was outside Australia's 3 mi territorial waters attracted comment.
 The frigate HMAS Hawkesbury was tasked with patrolling the prohibited area, while its sister ship HMAS Culgoa acted as a weather ship.
 Logistical support was provided by HMAS Warreen, Limicola and Mildura, the motor water lighter MWL 251 and the motor refrigeration lighter MRL 252, and the tugboat HMAS Reserve, which towed a fuel barge.
 Dakotas of No. 86 Wing RAAF provided air patrols and a weekly courier run.